filipmacek/Movement/README.md

 ## Agent of smart contract

-Special object class called `Agent` in mobile app is responsible for writing of target data to smart contract.
+A particular object class called `Agent` in the mobile app is responsible for writing target data to smart contract.
-It writes `StartRouteEvent`, `EndRouteEvent` structs of data, and runs function `RequestRouteStatus`, so that Chainlink nodes could check if user did complete routes properly.
+It writes `StartRouteEvent` and `EndRouteEvent` data structs, and runs function `RequestRouteStatus`, so Chainlink nodes can check if the user completed routes correctly.
-Calling the function of smart contract, and writing all the data in blockchain is done with the private key which strictly belongs to `Agent`.
+Calling the smart contract function and writing all the data in the blockchain is done with the private key, which strictly belongs to `Agent`.
-Private key in written in special folder so it could get compiled in app and stay a secret.
+The private key is written in a special folder to be compiled in the app and kept secret.
-> Because some functions in smart contract are only permitted to run by agent, we inserted at smart contract creation address of
+> Because some functions in smart contract are only permitted to run by the Agent, we inserted at smart contract creation address of

-> agent which belongs to this private key as global variable.
+> Agent, which belongs to this private key as a global variable.

-Bellow you can see constructor of our Solidity smart contract `Movement` where he accepts the address of Agent, and corresponding modifier function which we are using to restrict access to certain function only belonging to agent address.
+Below, you can see the constructor of our Solidity smart contract `Movement` where he accepts the address of Agent, and corresponding modifier function which we are using to restrict access to special functions only belonging to the Agent address.

 ```solidity
 address private agent;